Linuxfabrik/lfops/roles/postgresql_server/README.md

 `postgresql_server__dump_directory`

-* The directory where `postgresql-dump` stores its database dumps.
+* The directory where `postgresql-dump` stores its dumps: one file `dump-<database>.sql.gz` per database, and `globals.sql.gz` with the roles and tablespaces, which pg_dump does not include in a database dump.
+Restore `globals.sql.gz` first.
+The directory is emptied at the start of every dump.
 * Type: String.
 * Default: `'/backup/postgresql-dump'`